 1) “An Chuang”, the Setting of the Bed

 Prior to the wedding, a man who is considered prosperous is usually called upon to help determine the placing of the marrying couples’ bed.
 After this, they invite a male child of a relative to roll and lie on the bed to bless the wedded couple with fertility and the hope of conceiving a son.
 Green beans, red beans, oranges, dates and various fruits may also be scattered on the bed for good luck.

 2) “Guo Da Li”, Sending Formal Gifts

-The direct family of the groom formally offer a set of gifts to their future in-laws.
+The direct family of the groom formally offers a set of gifts to their future in-laws.
 Often, the gifts include money, gold, and dried or canned food.
-As a rule of thumb, the quantity of the gifts should not come in odd numbers, which is considered inauspicious.
-Sometimes, the bride’s family may return a portion of the gifts in reciprocation of courtesy.
+A special rule: the quantity of the gifts should not come in odd numbers, which is considered inauspicious.
+Sometimes, the bride’s family may return a portion of the gifts in reciprocation or as a show of courtesy.

 3) “Shang Tou”, Hair-Combing

 On the eve of the wedding the hair of the marrying couple has to be combed four times through, usually by a female relative.
 The first round of combing represents the continuity of marriage; the following strokes represent a harmonious union ‘til old age; the third brushing is a blessing of fertility; and finally, the last is a wish for prosperity in a long-lasting marriage.

 Traditionally, the groom and his “xiong di dui” (literally a ‘band of brothers’) consisting of male friends and relatives, will go over to the bride’s house to fetch her.
 At her house the bridesmaids may put the groom in a trial of games before letting him in.
 The groom’s ‘brothers’ often step in to assist the groom in completing the bridesmaids’ challenges.